dwavesystems/dimod/docs/introduction.rst

 for example :ref:`generators_dimod` to build BQMs and :ref:`utilities_dimod` for calculating the energy of a sample or serializing dimod objects.

-It includes reference :ref:`samplers` and :ref:`composites` for processing binary quadratic programs and refining sampling, and useful for testing your code during development.
+It includes reference :term:`sampler`\ s and :term:`composite`\ s for processing binary quadratic programs and refining sampling, and useful for testing your code during development.

 It also provides an :ref:`api` for constructing new samplers and composed samplers